rafaelhdr/portfolio/pages/portfolio.md

 ---
 # Portfolio

-I believe you can know me better if you read my code.
-That is why I am trying to show most of my source-code.
-Unfortunately, most of my code is not open-source (my company doesn't open it).
-You can check what I coded at [GitLab](https://gitlab.com/rafaelhdr) and [GitHub](https://github.com/rafaelhdr).
+Below, you can find some of open-source projects that I've contributed to.
+If you want to, you can follow me at [GitLab](https://gitlab.com/rafaelhdr) and [GitHub](https://github.com/rafaelhdr).

+## Index

 | Technology | Description | Projects |
 |---|---|---|